 A history lesson and a few facts are in order.
 In 1983, a commission headed by future Federal Reserve Board chairman Alan Greenspan reached a bipartisan compromise that was soon signed by President Ronald Reagan.
 It saved Social Security for the Greatest Generation just as those Americans were entering retirement.
 The deal gradually raised the payroll tax rate, indexed the ceiling on income subject to taxation, and lifted the retirement age to 67 – but not until the middle part of the Baby Boom was scheduled to enter its golden years.

 The deal was a spectacular success.
-Not only did it save Social Security for the World War II generation, by the end of the 1990s Social Security was generating huge surpluses for the government, which continue to this day.
-Alas, the income tax cuts enacted in 2001 and 2003 sent that money (and more) back out the door.
+Not only did it save Social Security for the World War II generation, by the end of the 1990s Social Security was generating huge surpluses for the government, which continue to this day, even as the income tax cuts enacted in 2001 and 2003 sent that money back out the door.